QSB-106: Information disclosure through uninitialized memory in libxl

 a memory vulnerability in libvirtd/libxl that is reachable in Qubes

 OS.
-Additionally in a unusual setup a user could have included a
+Additionally, in an unusual custom setup, a user could have

-secret in some of the leaked information of other qubes.
+included a secret in some of the leaked information about other

 and the MAC addresses is the same for all qubes.